hashgraph/hedera-mirror-node/docs/database/bootstrap.md

   ```

   - The script will resume where it left off, skipping files that have already been imported successfully.
-  - Add the `--minimal` flag if you were using minimal mode.
+  - Add the `--full` flag if you were using full database mode.

 #### **6.4.
 Start the Mirrornode Importer**